lando/platformsh/docs/config.md

 ### routes.yaml

-Lando will load your [routes.yaml](https://docs.platform.sh/configuration/routes.html) and use for its own [proxy](https://docs.lando.dev/config/proxy.html) configuration.
+Lando will load your [routes.yaml](https://docs.platform.sh/configuration/routes.html) and use it for its own [proxy](https://docs.lando.dev/config/proxy.html) configuration.

 ```yaml
 # routes.yaml